Forking out thousands for waking watch? STOP!

 Since the start of the Covid-19 pandemic, occupancy levels have increased, money’s become tighter and job security isn’t what it was.
 All of this combined means appropriate action which is properly considered and cost-effective is more important than ever.

-The National Fire Chiefs Council (NFCC) have produced recommendations explaining what you need to do: NFCC waking watch guidance.
-This details waking watch fire safety and carefully discusses the ‘stay put’ advice, which they recommend should be temporarily disregarded in buildings only which have cladding and fireproofing issues until they are resolved, turning to a ‘simultaneous evacuation’ method instead in the event of a fire in the meantime.
+The National Fire Chiefs Council (NFCC) have produced recommendations explaining what you need to do: see the NFCC waking watch guidance.
+This details waking watch fire safety and carefully discusses the ‘Stay Put’ advice, which they recommend should be temporarily disregarded in buildings (only in ones which have cladding and fireproofing issues until they are resolved), turning to a ‘Simultaneous Evacuation’ method instead in the event of a fire in the meantime.

 To summarise, the NFCC waking watch guidance outlines several key areas of advice for the ‘Responsible Person’ to bear in mind: